BU-IE-582/fall19-ateskorkut/index.md

 # IE 423 Progress Journal

 We are the Group 15.
 Our group members are:
-1. Berkay Onurtürk
+1. Berkay Onurturk
-2. Aslı Atakan
+2. AslÄ± Atakan
-3. Sedef Yağcı
+3. Sedef Yagci
-4. Pelinsu Yılmaz
+4. Pelinsu Yilmaz
-5. Ateş Korkut
+5. Ates Korkut

 ## Project Part 1